lordofkillz/DarkFusion/installer/README.md

 Windows 10 version 1903 or later, or Windows 11 x64, is required.
 Keep a compatible NVIDIA graphics driver for GPU features.
 Application/runtime installation works offline from the complete distribution.
-SAM3 and GroundingDINO checkpoints remain a separate download;
-follow `app/MODEL_SETUP.md` inside the installation.
+With this offline runtime distribution, SAM3 and GroundingDINO checkpoints require the separate model bundle; follow `app/MODEL_SETUP.md` inside the installation.
 Optional YouTube and Darknet features still require their external Deno/Darknet tools.

 This first installer supports fresh installations.
 It refuses to overwrite a